arakhia/EDA-Data-Tutorial/README.md

 ## License
-For the dataset, please go to the dataset source "mentioned above" and check their license or requirements.
+For the dataset, please go to the dataset source "mentioned above" and check their license and/or requirements.

-Regarding this project, it licensed under the MIT License.
+Regarding this project, it's under the MIT License.